Rice

 Free Expression

 In Spring 2023, PEN America, a national nonprofit organization that works to protect free expression worldwide, led a “Campus for All” seminar focused on issues at the intersection of free expression and inclusion on university campuses.
-The Office of Diversity Equity and Inclusion hosted the seminar.
+The Office of Access and Institutional Excellence hosted the seminar.

-This January, PEN America CEO Suzanne Nossel will visit campus and hold a small-group student discussion about the ideas in her book “Dare to Speak."
-The Office of Diversity, Equity and Inclusion is hosting related programming throughout the academic year.
+In Fall 2024, a small reading group of first-year students discussed PEN America CEO Suzanne Nossel's book “Dare to Speak."
+The Office of Access and Institutional Excellence is hosting related programming throughout the academic year.

 World Religions and Conflict